-It is the same concept as an Ombré but it offers a more conservative and grown up look.
-Since the ends will be only a couple shades lighter than the roots, which will be most likely your natural hair color with this style.
+It is the same concept as an Ombré but it offers a more conservative and grown-up look.
+Since the ends will be only a couple of shades lighter than the roots, which will be most likely your natural hair color with this style.

 It is polished and low maintenance much like the balayage.